 Because of its versatility, barramundi is a great fish to play with in the wine world, says Morrow.
 Choosing a wine to go with barramundi really comes down to how the fish is prepared and what it’s served with.

 “When it comes to pairing with red or white, I take into account the body of the fish.
 For example, is it fatty, or pretty neutral and friendly like barramundi?
 If so it can handle a medium-bodied red or fuller bodied white.
-If it’s accompanied with more mushrooms and earthy flavors, it can handle a heavier white or light red.
-If the preparation is light and fresh, you’ll want to take it in a lighter white direction,” says Morrow.
+However, if it’s accompanied with more mushrooms and earthy flavors, it can handle a heavier white or light red.
+Additionally, if the preparation is light and fresh, you’ll want to take it in a lighter white direction,” says Morrow.

 To put these tips into practice, let’s look at a real world scenario.
 In February, Blue Apron will be offering the following two (very different) barramundi recipes: